openthings/IPFSProxy/README.md

 ``` $ truffle migrate ```

-In another window , run the proxylistener script
+run the proxylistener script

 ``` $ truffle exec scripts/proxylistener.js ```

-Then add a hash to the contract by calling the addHash function , or just run this script which does exactly that:
+Then add a hash to the contract by calling the addHash function , or just run this script in another window which does exactly that:

 ``` $ truffle exec scripts/addhash.js ```

 You should see a hash getting pinned, and after the TTL get unpinned.

 ```

 pinning hash QmTXUwTJtrUPAT3DppvHd5dvzRNzJPqwWQg6iWxvHhMuxX
 pinned...
 QmTXUwTJtrUPAT3DppvHd5dvzRNzJPqwWQg6iWxvHhMuxX null [ 'QmTXUwTJtrUPAT3DppvHd5dvzRNzJPqwWQg6iWxvHhMuxX' ]
 unpinned... [ 'QmTXUwTJtrUPAT3DppvHd5dvzRNzJPqwWQg6iWxvHhMuxX' ]